-When people begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
+When marketers begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
 And there’s a good reason for this.
-Not many people really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.
+Not many business owners really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.

-The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether users are likely to find what they’re looking for, and have a good experience on your landing page.
+The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether potential customers are likely to find what they’re looking for, and have a good experience on your landing page.

 Be transparent in your dealings with visitors, and make sure they know exactly what you need from them, and what they’ll get from you.
 These factors all play a role in your landing page experience status.

-You can use this status to identify any landing pages which may be hurting your conversion rate.
+You can use this status to identify different types of landing pages which may be hurting your conversion rate.